 Sales and Operations Planning has often been associated with manufacturing; however, this considerably limits its use and usefulness.
 Any company with resource constraints can use the S&OP process.
-Some of the most effective users are service firms with very specialized human resources.
+Some of the most effective users are service firms with very specialized human resources and distributors managing inventory.

 To help you get started developing and implementing your S&OP process, Supply Velocity’s sales and operations planning consultants will conduct an Assessment.
-We will evaluate your business based on common examples or symptoms of a struggling planning process.
-Often during the Assessment we will discover necessary pre-S&OP process development work – for example inventory management might require some improvement to support supply planning or your production plan.
+We will evaluate your business based on common examples or symptoms of ineffective planning processes.
+Often during the Assessment we will discover necessary pre-S&OP process development work – for example inventory management might require some improvement to support supply chain planning or your production plan.
 The deliverable of an S&OP Process Assessment is a detailed implementation plan and pre-S&OP work required to ensure success.

 Implementing Sales and Operations Planning:

-- Start with a pilot using only one product family and a core team of stakeholders
+Start with a pilot using only one product family and a core team of stakeholders

 Sales and Operations Planning – Timing